redakker/blecker/README.md

 Be aware the third solution works currently with chrome/chromium engine browsers (Chrome/Edge)

 With [https://redakker.github.io/blecker/](https://redakker.github.io/blecker/) you can check the device logs too for debugging.
 Connect your device and in the modal click to "Logs @ Console".
-You might to click the "Reset device" to see the logs.
+You might click the "Reset device" to see the logs.

 ## First steps
 Upload and start the code on ESP32.
 If there is no configuration yet then it offers an access point.
 The name of the accesspoint can be found in this file: definitions.h